topogram/topogram.github.io/HowItWorks.md

 #### Real-time annotations

-You can annotate and comments in the graph in real-time with other people
+You can annotate and comment in the graph in real-time with other people

 </div>